-- Can my child drive a car to school?
+18. Can my student drive a car to school?

 Yes.
 They will need to purchase a parking permit from the main office.
 In order to do so, he/she must have the license plate number, show a valid driver’s license, know the make/model of their car and pay the parking permit fee.

-- Can I drive my child to school?
+19. Can I drive my student to school?

 Absolutely.
 However, please note that you will need to drop them off on the northwest (behind building) side of the school if it is before 7:20 AM.
 Do NOT use the Event Entrance or the Main Entrance.
 After 7:20 AM, all side doors lock, and students will need to enter through the main entrance in front of the school.

 The lunchroom serves a variety of foods, including the traditional "plate lunch”, salads, deli sandwiches, and pizza.
 Most students can find an appealing and economical lunch option.
 Students are also allowed to bring bag lunches from home.
 Students are not permitted to leave campus, nor are they allowed to have someone drop off items to them.
 There is financial assistance, both free and reduced pricing, for those who qualify.
-Any questions about the free and reduced lunch programs should be directed to Mrs. Debbie Christophel, Cafeteria Supervisor, at 513-863-1252, ext.
+Any questions about the free and reduced lunch programs should be directed to the Cafeteria Supervisor at 513-863-1252, ext.
 1531.

 Yes.
 A copy of our Attendance policy can be found in the Student Handbook.
 This policy is in place to help students learn the value of coming to “work” each day.
 We regularly have employers and colleges call to verify attendance records.
 It is very important to have a good attendance record in high school.
 Any questions about this policy should be directed to Mrs. Emily Doblinger, Assistant Principal.

-- What should I do if my child is going to be absent?
+24. What should I do if my student is going to be absent?

-Please contact the high school prior to 9:00 AM at 513-863-1252 on the day that your child is going to be absent.
-When your child returns to school, he/she will need to have an excuse note, written and signed by a parent or guardian.
+Please contact the high school prior to 9:00 AM at 513-863-1252 on the day that your student is going to be absent.
+When your student returns to school, he/she will need to have an excuse note, written and signed by a parent or guardian.
 This note needs to be turned into the attendance station in the front office before school starts.

-- What if my child is going to be absent for an extended period of time?
+25. What if my student is going to be absent for an extended period of time?
 Can I get his/her assignments?

-- Do I have to do anything special if my child is going on vacation during the school year?
+26. Do I have to do anything special if my student is going on vacation during the school year?

 Yes.
 Parents must let school officials know, in writing, 2 weeks in advance, or this absence will be unexcused.
 It is then the student’s responsibility to notify his/her teachers and collect the work that will be missed.

-Consequences for inappropriate behavior may include but are not limited to the following: after school detention assigned by a teacher, administrative detention (2:15 PM until 2:45 PM), Friday School (2:15 PM until 6:15 PM), in school suspension, and/or suspension from school.
-The Student Handbook will be distributed on the first day of school.
-The Handbook is also available 24/7/365 in the “Quick Links” section of the Ross High School web page.
+Consequences for inappropriate behavior may include but are not limited to the following: after school detention assigned by a teacher, administrative detention (2:15 PM until 2:45 PM), ACE, Friday School (2:15 PM until 6:15 PM), in-school suspension, and/or suspension/expulsion from school.
+The Student Handbook will be reviewed with students during the opening days of school and is also available 24/7/365 in the “Quicklinks” section of the Ross High School web page.
 Both students and parents should familiarize themselves with the Student Handbook.
 Any questions can be directed to Mrs. Emily Doblinger, Assistant Principal.

-With the exception of their school-issued chromebook, students may not use or display any type of electronic device (including but not limited to cell phone, MP3 players, iPods, etc.) from 7:10 AM to 2:10 PM.
+With the exception of their school-issued Chromebook, students may not use or display any type of electronic device (including but not limited to cell phones, wearable tech, cameras, earbuds/pods, headphones, etc.) from 7:10 AM to 2:10 PM.
 Students will be required to keep the cell phones in their lockers or placed them in a designated spot within each classroom for the duration of the class period.
-The exceptions to this rule are that students are permitted to use these devices during their designated lunch time in the cafeteria or between classes.
-Staff members who witness a student using an electronic device are instructed to confiscate the items.
+The exceptions to this rule are that students are permitted to use these devices during their designated lunchtime in the cafeteria or between classes.
+Staff members who witness a student using an electronic device during class are instructed to confiscate the items.
 It is considered a reasonable request by a staff member to ask for a student’s phone or listening device.
 Refusal to adhere to this reasonable request will result in school consequences by administration.
-If you need to communicate with your child during the school day, even in the case of an emergency, please call the main office (513-863-1252) and we will convey a message, as well as provide the necessary support.
+If you need to communicate with your student during the school day, even in the case of an emergency, please call the main office (513-863-1252) and we will convey a message, as well as provide the necessary support.

 Yes.
 The dress code is thoroughly explained in the Student Handbook.
 Students who violate the dress code in any way will be removed from class.
 Appropriate clothing must be brought to school for the student to change into before they return to class.